dfxhub/a-p-prog/README.md

 ## Notes on software

-If you are running the hardware on generic arduino board or you forget to open jumper JP2 after loading firmware on dedicated hardware, you may need to insert waiting time after opening serial port and before communication - to ensure Arduino bootloader times out after opening serial port and takes control to programmer firmware.
-It should look like this

-`pp3.exe -c COM30 -s 1700 -t 16f1829 file.bin`

-where number after -s switch defines the number of miliseconds to wait after opening the serial port.

 You may omit the actual programming using -p switch or verification using -n switch, when using both the programmer only checks target device signature and exits.

 `$ ./pp3 -c /dev/ttyACM0 -p -n -t 16f1829 file.bin`